dtcenter/METplus/docs/Contributors_Guide/create_wrapper.rst

 The new wrapper should include a basic use case under the *parm/use_cases/met_tool_wrapper* directory to demonstrate how to configure it.

-Following the instructions in :ref`adding-use-cases` and refer to an existing use case for a similar wrapper.
+Following the instructions in :ref:`adding-use-cases` and refer to an existing use case for a similar wrapper.

-Refer to the :ref:`basic_components_of_wrappers` section of the Contributor's Guide for more information on what should be added.
+Refer to the :ref:`basic_components_of_wrappers` chapter of the Contributor's Guide for more information on what should be added.

 Unit Tests